tesselode/charm/docs/01-basic-usage.md

 ![](images/6.png)

-For more info on how to use these, see the [API](https://tesselode.github.io/charm/).
+For more info on how to use these, see the @{charm|API}.

+Of course, the built-in element types may not suit all of your needs.
+In that case, you should read about how to @{02-extending-charm.md|extend Charm}.